Test Environment for OpenMage in Windows 10 Based on DDEV¶

 IMPORTANT¶

 If you run Windows OS in a virtual machine, it is mandatory to activate the virtualization option.
-For example, in VMware with the virtual machine off, access Edit virtual machine settings
+For example, in VMware with the virtual machine off, access Edit virtual machine settings.
+In the Hardware tab select Processors and in the Virtualization engine section check the Virtualize Intel VT-x/EPT or AMD-V/RVI option.

 (Windows) Installing the Windows Terminal Application¶